 Rogers was honored extensively for his life work in children’s education.
 He received the Presidential Medal of Freedom, the United States’ highest civilian honor; a Peabody Award for his career; and was inducted into the Television Hall of Fame.
 Two resolutions recognizing his work were unanimously passed by U.S. Congress, one of his trademark sweaters was acquired and is on display at the Smithsonian Institution, and several buildings and works of art in Pennsylvania are dedicated to his memory.

 In 1996, Mister Fred Rogers was ranked #35 on TV Guide’s 50 Greatest TV Stars of All Time.

 I’m not that interested in ‘mass’ communications.
 I’m much more interested in what happens between this person and the one person watching.
 The space between the television set and that person who’s watching is very holy ground.

-These two clips will remind you of his power and vision and stay with you the whole day:
+These three clips will remind you of his power and vision and stay with you the whole day: